 The first part of his photographic education thus completed, we went on a trip to a nearby bus depot, long since abandoned and scheduled for demolition.
 I brought my Yashica and he brought his Olympus Mju II.
 And we went hunting through the ruins, together and yet engulfed in our own separate worlds, silently following whatever leads our personal vision enticed us to follow.
 It was quite an adventure.

 At one point we took a break from photographing and sat down among the debris.
 I asked him the question that had been lurking in my mind through all this, fueling all my reservations and skepticism: Doesn’t it annoy you that you can’t see the pictures right away?
 Don’t you miss the screen on the back of the camera?
 He answered me with the kind of child-like simplicity which brings red shame to the cheeks of older men: When I look at the screen, I can’t see the world.

 Later, I developed and scanned the photographs from our trip.
 I had almost no idea of what he had been photographing as this time, consciously, I did not interfere with his photography.
 I was quite intrigued by the way his photographs deviated from mine.
 Where I had tried to capture grand scenes or striking vistas, concerned with atmosphere, compositional rules etc. he had simply sought out little things, objects that interested him and which I had completely overlooked.
 He had followed that basic Winograndian impulse, which I have previously written about here, and which I am starting to feel is the most honest and direct way of approaching photography.
 After having spent years learning and practicing technical and artistic principles, it forms an important reminder: To photograph to see what things look like photographed.
-And, browsing through his photographs, I thought about Wordsworth and Paul and children and men.
+And, browsing through his photographs, I thought about Winogrand and Wordsworth and Paul and children and men.
 And I wondered if there are not better things to do with our childish things than simply putting them away.